BelegCufea/PrettyReputation_MoreTags/ReadMe.md

 # Pretty Reputation tags

-You can use available data from [Pretty Reputation](https://github.com/BelegCufea/PrettyReputation) to define your own TAGS.
-You can even modify already defined ones.
-New tags will be listed (and available) in config of Pretty Reputation
+You can define your own custom tags using the available data from [Pretty Reputation](https://github.com/BelegCufea/PrettyReputation).
+You can even modify existing tags.
+The newly created tags will be listed and available in the config of Pretty Reputation.

 ## 1. Available info

-From info parameter of the function (see [Structure of TAG](#structure-of-tag) section)
+From info parameter in the function (as described in the [Structure of a TAG](#structure-of-a-tag) section) contains the following information:

-### 1.1 Extracted from Blizzard message
+### 1.1 Extracted from Blizzard message (GetCurrentCombatTextEventInfo)

-* faction = name of faction as provided by Blizzad reputation message
+* faction =  Name of the faction, as provided by the Blizzard reputation message
-* change = absolute value of actual gain/loss
+* change = Absolute value of the actual gain/loss
-* negative = set to true if change is negative (i.e. reputation loss) otherwise nil
+* negative = Set to true if the change is negative (i.e., a reputation loss), otherwise nil
-* session = reputation change during session (this one may be negative)
+* session = Reputation change during the session (this value may be negative)

 ### 1.2 From iterating factions (GetFactionInfo)

-* factionId = Id of faction
+* factionId = ID of the faction

 ### 1.3 Gain using Blizzard API (GetFactionInfoByID, GetFactionParagonInfo, GetFriendshipReputation)

-It is possible that Pretty Reputation will not be able to fill these variables (as I am shitty programmer).
-In that case, Pretty reputation will override the whole messsage with predefined text.
+It is possible that Pretty Reputation will not be able to fill these variables (as I am a bad programmer).
+In that case, Pretty Reputation will override the entire message with a predefined text.

-* name = name of faction
+* name = Name of the faction
-* standingId = Id of standing
+* standingId = ID of the standing
-* standingText = reputation standing ("Friendly", "Revered", "True friend" ...), it may include reward icon and  if set in options also paragon level.
+* standingText = Reputation standing (e.g., "Friendly," "Revered," "True friend," etc.), it may include a reward icon and the paragon level if set in the options.
-* standingColor = color string in form of "|cffrrggbb" for intergating in your message, don't forget to add "|r" at the end
+* standingColor =  Color string in the format of "|cffrrggbb" for integrating in your message.
+Don't forget to add "|r" at the end.
-    * color = same as above, but the format is {r = x, g = y, b = z}, where x, y, z are number form 0 to 1
+    * color = Same as above, but the format is {r = x, g = y, b = z}, where x, y, and z are numbers from 0 to 1.
-* current = current raputation value
+* current = Current reputation value
-* maximum = maximum value of current reputation (e.g. for Revered it is 21000 to reach Exalted)
+* maximum = Maximum value of the current reputation (e.g., for Revered it is 21000 to reach Exalted)
-* bottom = raw number of reputation points for current standing (bottom value)
+* bottom =  Raw number of reputation points for the current standing (bottom value)
-* top = raw number of reputation points for current standing (top value)
+* top =  Raw number of reputation points for the current standing (top value)
-* paragon = reward icon (if available) and if set in options also paragon level, empty string if no paragon level obtaied
+* paragon = Reward icon (if available) and if set in the options, the paragon level.
+Empty string if no paragon level is obtained.
-* renown = renown level, empty string if no renown available
+* renown = Renown level, empty string if no renown is available.

 ## 2. Other available variables